-- Not all preventive control team members are trained in preventive control principles (but all key operators and majority of preventive control team members have been trained). - Management has not received preventive control training. - Single/isolated instance(s) of omissions or incorrect data in the records.
+- Not all HACCP team members are trained in HACCP (but all key operators and majority of HACCP team members have been trained). - Management has not received HACCP training. - Single/isolated instance(s) of omissions or incorrect data in the records.

-- Preventive control coordinator has not completed a formal Preventive Control Qualified Individual training course. - Numerous instances of omissions or incorrect data in the records.
+- HACCP coordinator has not completed a certified HACCP training course. - Numerous instances of omissions or incorrect data in the records.

-• No formal training records for preventive control team members.
+• No formal training records for HACCP team members.

-7.01.03: Does a product description exist for the products produced?
+6.01.03: Does a product description exist for the products produced?

-Total compliance (10 points): Product description(s) should clearly indicate the item(s) intended use i.e. does it need washing, peeling, cooking prior to consumption, is it RTE, etc., by the consumer and reflect the label of the product (unit packed product).
+Total compliance (10 points): Product description(s) should clearly indicate the item's intended use i.e. does it need washing, peeling, cooking prior to consumption, is it RTE, etc., by the consumer, and reflect the label of the product (unit packed product).
 Product description(s) should define and indicate details regarding whether the item is perishable or long life, if there are any special storage requirements and any important food safety characteristics (e.g., pH, water activity).
 Product description(s) should define the potential risk associated with the product, materials used and also who the intended customers are (general public, restricted to certain sectors, e.g. people not suffering from a certain allergy, diabetic issues, etc.).
 The product description can be generic if the products and processes are similar.
 Where the products and/or processes are not similar to each other, specific product descriptions are required.